BiGaSe

 What is BiGaSe used for?

-BiGaSe is used in semiconductor research, optoelectronic device development, and materials science studies.
+BiGaSe is used in thermoelectric research and semiconductor material studies.

 What is the band gap of BiGaSe?